Last Updated: June 18, 2026

 At Martens Heating and Cooling, your happiness is our number one priority.
 We’re here to help you to choose the right air conditioner for your Fox Cities home (or to repair or replace your existing unit).

-Finding the right type of air conditioner type for your home and budget can save you both time and money.
-We’ve listed the most common air conditioner units on the market to help you make a smart decision for you and your family.
+Finding the right type of air conditioner for your home and budget can save you both time and money while improving comfort and energy efficiency.
+We’ve listed the most common air conditioner units on the market to help you make a smart decision for you and your family.Â

 Central Air Conditioning